Your Application Should Include:

 - In order for appropriate transfer of credits to take place, course descriptions are required for all undergraduate coursework.
 These course descriptions must be translated into English and notarized to ensure authenticity of the translation, and must come directly from a college catalog or the institution’s website.
 Once course descriptions are received, these will be forwarded to the appropriate academic department for evaluation.
 Please note that approval of transfer credits is determined by each individual department, and there are no guarantees that transfer credits will be granted.

-- Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Duolingo or Pearson exam results.
+- Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Duolingo, ASC English or Pearson exam results.

-- All international applicants are required to submit results of the Duolingo, IELTS, TOEFL or Pearson exams, except citizens of Australia, Canada (except Quebec), United Kingdom, Ireland, New Zealand, Guyana and English-speaking countries of Africa and West Indies.
+All international applicants are required to submit results of the Duolingo, IELTS, TOEFL, ASC English or Pearson exams, except citizens of Australia, Canada (except Quebec), United Kingdom, Ireland, New Zealand, Guyana and English-speaking countries of Africa and the West Indies.
 You are responsible for making arrangements to take the test.
 UMass Lowell requires the following minimum exam scores:

 - TOEFL: All applicants: 79.00